-SRP is an internal control process in the Army Internal Control Program of AR 11-2.
-To assist commanders, units, brigade or battalion S1s, and installations in evaluating this key internal control item, appendix B contains an internal control evaluation for SRP.
+SRP is an internal control process available in AR 11-2.
+To assist commanders, units, brigade, or battalion S1s, and installations in evaluating this key internal control item.
+Appendix B contains an internal control evaluation for SRP.

 4-3.
 Mobilization requirements